-- (1) Within three months of the passing of this Act, the Leader of the House of Lords, having consulted with the Convenor of the Crossbench Peers and the Leaders of the Conservative, Labour and Liberal Democrat parties, must submit to the Prime Minister a list of those excepted hereditary Peers abolished under this Act who wish to continue to serve as members of the House of Lords. - (2) Within three months of receiving the list, the Prime Minister must recommend to His Majesty the King that all excepted hereditary Peers on it be granted a life peerage under section 1 of the Life Peerages Act 1958."
+- (1) Within three months of the day on which this Act is passed, the Leader of the House of Lords, having consulted with the Convenor of the Crossbench Peers and the Leaders of the Conservative, Labour and Liberal Democrat parties, must submit to the Prime Minister a list of those excepted hereditary peers who wish to continue to serve as members of the House of Lords as life peers (and will if relevant resign from their position in the House as excepted hereditary peers in order to do so). - (2) Within three months of receiving the list, the Prime Minister must recommend to His Majesty the King that all excepted hereditary peers on it be granted a life peerage under section 1 of the Life Peerages Act 1958 (power to confer life peerages)."